Sedeniono/VSDoxyHighlighter/README.md

 ## Known problems
-- The extension comes with two different color schemes, for dark and light color themes.
-However, changing the color theme of Visual Studio does not properly adapt the colors.
-In principle, [there is code](https://github.com/Sedeniono/VSDoxyHighlighter/blob/846fb0a16e4a67921672bd6db3a35088b26bd159/VSDoxyHighlighter/DefaultColors.cs#L101) that should take care of it, but for reasons currently unknown to me it does not work well.
-In this case, a workaround is to uninstall and reinstall the extension after having switched the theme.
 - The extension does not work in VS 2019 or earlier.
 There is currently no plan to support versions older than VS 2022.
+- The extension comes with two different color schemes, namely for dark and light color themes.
+Changing the Visual Studio theme should immediately adapt the comment colors.
+However, in rare cases this happens only partially (such as some bold formatting not being applied correctly).
+To fix this, restart Visual Studio.
+If the colors are still wrong, please uninstall and reinstall the extension.